 Best-before dates apply to unopened products only.
 Once opened, the food's shelf life may change.

 Foods that are likely to spoil should be properly stored, and they should be eaten as quickly as possible.
 Harmful micro-organisms that lead to foodborne illness can grow in foods, even if they do not appear to be spoiled.
 Storing your food properly is one of the key things you can do to protect yourself and your family from foodborne illness.

-Can stores sell foods that are past the best-before dates?
+Selling foods that are past the best-before dates

 It is not illegal to sell a product if its best-before date has passed.
 However, when this date has passed, the food may lose some of its freshness and flavour, or its texture may have changed.
 Some of its nutritional value, such as vitamin C content, may also be lost.

 Changing the best-before dates on food

 It is illegal to sell food that is unsafe.
 It is the responsibility of food manufacturers, producers and retailers to ensure the food they produce and sell is safe.

 Any changes made to the best-before date or durable life information that result in false or misleading information on the label are prohibited by Section 5.(1) of the Food and Drugs Act.